encord-team/encord-client-python/docs/source/tutorials/projects.rst

 Managing a project
 ==================
-Your default choice for interacting with a project is via the :ref:`authentication:Public key authentication`.
+Your default choice for interacting with a project is via the :ref:`authentication:User authentication`.

 .. tabs::